tschartman/PlaylistCompiler/index.md

 ## QuickMix App Support

-Contact [Tim Schartman](tschartman@yahoo.com) for inquiries about the current state of the app.
+Contact Tim Schartman <tschartman@yahoo.com> for inquiries about the current state of the app.

 ### Usage